Tiana Metuarau: Early life, family and education

 Metuarau is the daughter of Waimarama Taumaunu and George Metuarau.
 She has two siblings, Tuakana and Tanara.
 Her mother, Waimarama, is a former New Zealand netball international, former national team captain and head coach and Central Pulse's director of high performance.
 George Metuarau is a former rugby union player and coach.
 Between 2004 and 2011, he served as head coach of the Cook Islands national rugby sevens team.
 Between 2017 and 2019 he was a member of the Central Zone/Central Manawa coaching staff with responsibility for primary care.

 Metuarau was born in Stevenage, Hertfordshire, England in 2001.
 At the time, her mother was serving as National Performance Director of the All England Netball Association.
 She is of Cook Island, Tahitian and Māori/Ngāti Porou descent.
 Her family returned to New Zealand when she was three years old.
 She attended Wellington East Girls' College.

 Playing career

 Central Zone

 In 2016 and 2017, Metuarau played for Central Zone in the Beko Netball League.
-Her team mates included Karin Burger and Kimiora Poi.
+Her teammates included Karin Burger and Kimiora Poi.
 In 2016 she was a member of the Central Zone team that finished the season as runners up to Netball South.
 In the final, aged just 15, she scored 24 from 26.
 In 2017 she was a member of the Central Zone team that won the title.